 Gina Giebner, RD, MSc, BSc (Hons), Specialist Dietitian for the Greater Glasgow and Clyde NHS and director at The Rehab Dietitian Limited.

-Gina is an advanced specialist oncology dietitian with over 20yrs of experience in dietetics.
+Gina is an advanced specialist oncology dietitian with over 20 years of experience in dietetics.
 Gina has and currently works in a number of areas of oncology, specialising in gastrointestinal cancers.
-Gina has completed Masters level training in gastrointestinal side effects from cancer treatments both during and long after treatment.
+Gina has completed Masters level training in gastrointestinal side effects from cancer treatments; both during and long after treatment.

-• Dr John Green, MBBch MD FRCP Consultant Gastroenterologist at Cardiff and Vale UHB, and Clinical Senior Lecturer at the Centre for Medical Education at Cardiff University.
+Dr John Green, MBBch MD FRCP Consultant Gastroenterologist at Cardiff and Vale University Health Board (UHB), and Clinical Senior Lecturer at the Centre for Medical Education at Cardiff University.

 Mr Pardeep Kumar, MB, ChB, PhD, FRCS Urology.
 Consultant Urological Surgeon, the Royal Marsden NHS Foundation Trust.